-Buprenorphine (MAT) Q&A
+Buprenorphine (MOUD) Q&A

 Question: May a pharmacy deliver a prescribed buprenorphine product to a practitioner for direct administration to the patient?